WELCOME TO THE GALAPAGOS KIDS SEA CAMP FAMILY DIVE VACATION

 Special requests made in advance can be accommodated.

-Bucket lists diving takes some time
+Bucket lists diving takes some time.
+Getting to the Galapagos.

 Flight information: Kids Sea Camp can arrange for the domestic flights from Ecuador to San Cristobal.
 Our group blocked flight with Avianca 1636 on departure day is the only flight met by our Guides for transfer to M/V Galapagos Sky.